 \subsection{Parallel exponential}

-To perform this extension, it is appropriate to proceed with a 2-qubit example.
+To perform this extension, it is appropriate to proceed with a two-qubit example.
 The parallel linear method described in Sec.~\ref{sec:par_lin} produces the generator:

-This matrix has 3 unique eigenvalues, $\lambda \in \{-1,0,1\}$, and when subtracted from itself -- yielding wavenumbers $L^{\text{(lin)}}_k = \{-2,-1,0,1,2\}$ -- it can produce 2 Fourier bases with frequencies $\{1,2\}$.
+This matrix has three unique eigenvalues, $\lambda \in \{-1,0,1\}$, and when subtracted from itself -- yielding wavenumbers $L^{\text{(lin)}}_k = \{-2,-1,0,1,2\}$ -- it can produce 2 Fourier bases with frequencies $\{1,2\}$.
 One could generate a matrix with more unique values.
 For example,

-is a generator with 4 unique eigenvalues that generate 9 wavenumbers $\{-4, -3, -2, -1, 0, 1, 2, 3, 4\}$.
+is a generator with four unique eigenvalues that generate nine wavenumbers $\{-4, -3, -2, -1, 0, 1, 2, 3, 4\}$.
 This generator can be constructed using the quantum circuit shown in Fig.~\ref{fig:archs}d.
 In this case, a $\mathcal{SU}(4)$ generator is employed.
-This is decomposed into 2 $\mathcal{SU}(2)$ generators, one using the group parameter, $x$, and the other $3x$.
+This is decomposed into two $\mathcal{SU}(2)$ generators, one using the group parameter, $x$, and the other $3x$.
 This can be generalized to $n$ qubits as one can extend the matrix for larger numbers of qubits, i.e. for $n$ qubits $\mathcal{G}$ would be a diagonal matrix starting from $-2^{(n-1)}$ up to $2^{(n-1)}$, producing $2^n$ Fourier bases.
 The quantum circuit associated with this generator is an application of Pauli-Z rotations of $x$ with frequencies increasing in the following way: where $n$ is the number of qubits.
-Note the similarities between the sequential and parallel encodings and their symmetries in the way the circuits are constructed.
-One also recognizes similarities between the parallel encoding and Kitaev's quantum phase estimation algorithm~\cite{kitaev1995quantum}, albeit in this case $x$ is a classical feature.
+Note the similarities between the sequential and parallel encodings and their symmetries in how the circuits are constructed.
+One also recognizes similarities between the parallel encoding and Kitaev's quantum phase estimation algorithm~\cite{kitaev1995quantum}, albeit in this case, $x$ is a classical feature.

-This can be significantly more expressive than the parallel linear method, but this advantage needs to be accompanied by Fourier accessibility since if the Fourier values of these newly-acquired bases cannot be altered, there would be no advantage in pursuing this setting.
-Sec.~\ref{sec:training} shows there is a significant advantage in using parallel exponential encoding in a simple toy example.
+This can be significantly more expressive than the parallel linear method.
+Still, this advantage needs to be accompanied by Fourier accessibility.
+If the Fourier values of these newly-acquired bases cannot be altered, there would be no advantage in pursuing this setting.
+Sec.~\ref{sec:training} shows a significant advantage in using parallel exponential encoding in a simple toy example.